February 20, 2026

 For a more proactive approach to minimizing muscle pain, look into purchasing a pain therapy device.
 Modern pain relief technology allows for electrical nerve and muscle stimulation from the comfort of your home.
 This will reduce pain levels, improve muscle performance/blood circulation, and maximize confidence in your ability to perform day-to-day tasks.
 One device that is well-suited to relieve shoveling pain is our Triple Action Back Belt.

-Introducing the Triple Action Back Belt
+What is the Triple Action Back Belt?

-Our Triple Action Back Belt was created to be a portable method of pain relief.
+The DR-HO’S Triple Action Back Belt was created to be a portable method of pain relief.
 You can wear it whenever and wherever you need it – whether you are on the move shoveling snow, sitting down, or lying down.
-The Triple Action Back Belt uses TENS (Transcutaneous Electrical Nerve Stimulation) and EMS (Electrical Muscle Stimulation) technology to provide gentle pulse therapy, manually contracting and relaxing back muscles.
-You’ll notice the muscle stimulations right away as the belt works to relieve your back and provide core support.
+It uses TENS (Transcutaneous Electrical Nerve Stimulation) and EMS (Electrical Muscle Stimulation) along with our proprietary AMP (Auto Modulated Pulses) technology to provide gentle pulse therapy, manually contracting and relaxing back muscles.
+You'll notice the muscle stimulations right away as the belt works to relieve your back and provide core support.

 This holiday season, we want you to be able to focus on your loved ones, not your pain.
 When you purchase a DR-HO'S device, you are making a long-term investment in your own confidence and well-being.
 Our devices are a one-time purchase that can be used multiple times a day for years to come.
 With nearly 4 decades of research and experience in pain therapy, DR-HO'S products are known for their consistency and reliability, giving you more control over your pain.